oortling/SecondBrain/content/blog/configuration/index.md

 on:
   push:
     branches:
-      - master  # 当 master 分支有更新时触发
+      - master  # Triggered when the master branch is updated

 jobs:
   build-and-deploy: